MattJarman/steam-db-updater/README.md

 |                    | `bootstrap`     | Provisions resources for deployment.                                  |
 |                    | `deploy`        | Deploy the stack using CDK.                                           |

-You can run these commands in docker-compose by running the `run.sh` script found in the `scripts` directory.
+You can run these commands through docker-compose by running the `run.sh` script found in the `scripts` directory.
 By default, this script will only run commands in the app directory.
 If you wish to run commands in the infrastructure directory, then you can pass the `-w`, `-working-dir` flag with the value `infrastructure`.